fabianmerino/gateway/readme.md

 # Industrial Monitoring Gateway

-This is a simple Industrial Monitoring Gateway that connects to MQTT brokers, OPC UA servers, and Modbus TCP servers to collect data and publish it to a MQTT broker.
+This Industrial Monitoring Gateway collects data from OPC UA servers and Modbus TCP devices.
+It then publishes this data to an MQTT broker using the Sparkplug B protocol, acting as a Sparkplug Edge Node.
+The gateway also includes a local database to temporarily store messages if the MQTT broker is unavailable, ensuring data resilience.

 ## Installation